Jets’ Aaron Rodgers ‘looks normal’ to coach during practice in comeback attempt

 FLORHAM PARK, N.J.
-(AP) — Aaron Rodgers took a few more steps in his comeback attempt from a torn left Achilles tendon.
+(AP) — Aaron Rodgers took a few more steps — and provided a highlight play — in his comeback attempt from a torn left Achilles tendon.

 “He looks normal to me,” said Saleh, with a laugh.
 “It’s unbelievable.
 Credit to him, especially in this day and age where a hangnail can affect a game week, but this dude is grinding to try to get himself back.
 It just shows how much he cares.
 I have an appreciation for him.”